Construction

 • Sharing project schedules and updates with vendors to enable timely material delivery.

-• Ensuring accurate inventory management processes so materials can be rapidly reallocated between sites when possible.
+• Ensuring inventory databases are always updated so materials can be rapidly and confidently moved between sites when needed.

-During your comprehensive inventory audit or any other time, you may find vulnerabilities in your supply, material, and equipment management processes that need remedying.
-This is an expected outcome of an inventory audit and proof of a thorough investigation.
-Whatever weak spots you uncover, update your inventory management process accordingly.
+During your initial inventory audit or any other time, you may find vulnerabilities in your supply, material, and equipment management processes that need attention.
+This is expected during an audit—and is proof of a thorough investigation.

-For example, if a business discovers that its most valuable raw materials (i.e., copper) do not match the expected quantities on hand, new security measures should be implemented.
-This may mean leasing space at a secure storage facility, keeping certain materials under lock and key, or adding closed-circuit security cameras to an already-secure storage area.
+For example, if a business discovers that its copper inventory does not match the expected quantities on hand, new security measures should be implemented.
+These may include leasing space at a secure storage facility, keeping these high-value raw materials under lock and key, or adding closed-circuit security cameras to an already secure storage area.

 Remember that even the best inventory management systems require updating as businesses grow.
 Regardless of the success of your inventory management strategy, your company should regularly assess all processes, gather feedback from employees, identify vulnerabilities, and tweak the inventory management process to ensure the system is working as smoothly as possible.